ben-blazado/CarND-Kidnapped-Vehicle-Project/README.md

 This is a Udacity Self-Driving Car NanoDegree project submission that uses a particle filter to estimate the position and heading of a simulated moving vehicle with noisy sensor measurements of simulated landmarks.

 ![](./Screenshot.png)
+> *Particle filter error at the last time step was 0.107 and 0.098 meters along the x and y axis respectively, and the heading error was 0.004 radians.
+The particle filter was able to complete the simulation in 49 seconds.*

 ## Installation
 * Clone or fork this repository.